e271828e/Flight.jl/docs/notes/design/framework_spec.md

   declarations announce); a stateless leaf declares no store, so its stage names alone decide — which is what makes a stateless `h_xu` component tier- transparent library material (§15.7).
-Members of both families, or of neither, are the §13.5 kind errors. **The root of a build is an assembly:** root slots are the root's exported input faces (§8, §12.3) and only assemblies declare `exports` (§13.6), so a primitive root has no faces and every input it declares is an unconnected-input error.
+Members of both families, or of neither, are the §13.5 class errors. **The root of a build is an assembly:** root slots are the root's exported input faces (§8, §12.3) and only assemblies declare `exports` (§13.6), so a primitive root has no faces and every input it declares is an unconnected-input error.
 Exercising a leaf alone is what §15.7's